Abdolhossein Sepanta: Sepanta after filmmaking

-Finally after 30 years Sepanta took up filmmaking again but not as a professional.
+Finally after 30 years, Sepanta took up filmmaking again, though not professionally.
 He bought an 8 mm Canon camera and made a number of short documentary films between 1967 and 1969.
 The Autumn, one of his 8 mm films, was presented 2 years after his death at the 26th session of the Free Cinema Workshop in 1971 in Iran.

 Throughout his life he wrote and translated eighteen books including: